OracularIS/autest/docs/overview.md

 ## Comprehensive Execution Results

+The execution results are captured in a comprehensive manner and in addition to that, we can have specific validation logic as well.
 The results of test executions are meticulously captured, providing detailed insights into each test run.
-In addition to standard reporting, users can implement specific validation logic to verify that the system behaves as expected under various conditions.

 ## Secure Cloud Framework